The

 Whatever was left, he would sweep into it.

-Meanwhile, the Kohen (priest) who had cleared the altar, had taken the Teni with the spent ashes, prostrated himself, and left the Holy Place.
+Meanwhile, the Kohen who had cleared the Mizbayach, had taken the Teni with the spent ashes, prostrated himself, and left the Heichal.
 The Kohen with the golden pan would then empty its contents on to the golden altar, and flatten them across the top, using the base of the pan.
 Then he too, would prostrate himself and leave.

 The remaining Kohen would then remove the Bazach from the Kaf[32] and hand it to another Kohen, who would then pour the contents of the Bazach (together with whatever spilt onto the Kaf) into the Kohen’s two hands, prostrate himself and leave the Kodesh.

-Before the remaining Kohen began emptying the Ketoret from his hands on to the altar, those present would warn him not to begin pouring it at the point closest to him, to avoid getting burned as his hands moved over the burning Ketoret towards the far side of the altar.
+Before the remaining Kohen began emptying the ketoret from his hands on to the Mizbayach, those present would warn him not to begin pouring it at the point closest to him, to avoid getting burned as his hands moved over the burning ketoret towards the far side of the Mizbayach.

-The Kohen in charge would announce ‘Hakter’ (‘Proceed to sacrifice the Ketoret’), adding the title ‘Ishi Kohen Gadol’ if it was the Kohen Gadol who was performing the Avodah that day, and the Kohen would pour the ketoret from his hands across the surface of the altar (gently, like one sifts flour), beginning at the far end, as we explained.
+The Kohen in charge would announce ‘Hakter’ (‘Proceed to sacrifice the ketoret ’), adding the title ‘Ishi Kohen Gadol’ if it was the Kohen Gadol who was performing the Avodah that day, and the Kohen would pour the ketoret from his hands across the surface of the Mizbayach (gently, like one sifts flour), beginning at the far end, as we explained.

-The moment the Kohen gave the order to proceed, everyone had to leave both the Kodesh and the innermost area in the Azarah, known as ‘between the Ulam and the altar ‘.
+The moment the Kohen gave the order to proceed, everyone had to leave both the Kodesh and the innermost area in the Azarah, known as ‘between the Ulam and the Mizbayach ‘.

 According to the Zohar, the incense offering is the most precious part of the Temple service in the eyes of HaShem.
 The ketoret was so desirable that the Kohanim (Priests) had to wait to do it.
 No Kohen (Priest) ever did it twice in order to give all the Kohanim the chance to do it at least once.
 One of the reasons that the ketoret offering was so desireable was because the ketoret offering was a way to increase one’s wealth, as the Talmud indicates: